SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 For -O0: no optimization in gcc/g++
    set(CMAKE_CXX_FLAGS_RELEASE "${CMAKE_CXX_FLAGS_RELEASE} -O0")

-Note: if you modify CMakeLists.txt, you will need to rerun cmake and then rerun make.
-If you need to rerun cmake, it is best to delete everything in the build directory and start from scratch (\rm -rf).
+After modifying CMakeLists.txt, clean your build directory, and rerun cmake and then make.

 # Adding your code

 You will need to add code in three places:

 * Inside benchmark.cpp: please add instrumentation code that will measure and report elapsed time consumed by the call to the sum() routine.
-Please refer to the chrono_timer code for an example of how to do this kind of time measurement.
+Please refer to the [chrono_timer code](https://github.com/SFSU-CSC746/chrono_timer) for an example of how to do this kind of time measurement.

 * The setup() routine inside each of sum_direct.cpp, sum_indirect.cpp, and sum_vector.cpp.
 See the homework writeup for details on how to perform initialization for each of these different codes.